-ORLJ 5045 Organizational dynamics and theory
+ORLJ 5045 - Organizational dynamics and theory

 Prerequisite: ORLJ 4005 or equivalent.
 Study of organizations as total systems with consideration of different types of organizations.
-Organizational change is examined through the impact of such dimensions as mission, strategy, structure, culture, systems, and leadership on individual and organizational performance.
+Emphasis on the impact of such dimensions as mission, strategy, structure, culture, systems, and leadership on individual and organizational performance and vice versa.
+Organizational change is also addressed.

-ORLJ 5046 Intercultural communications in organizational contexts: Theory, issues, and practices
+ORLJ 5046 - Intercultural communications in organizational contexts: Theory, issues, and practices